WETA-TV: History

 In 1996, WETA launched its first national educational project, LD Online, a website that seeks to help children and adults reach their full potential by providing accurate and up-to-date information and advice about learning disabilities and ADHD.
 It was joined in 2001 by Reading Rockets, a multimedia project offering information and resources on how young kids learn to read, why so many struggle, and how caring adults can help.
 In 2003, Reading Rockets spun off Colorín Colorado, a free web-based service that provides information, activities, and advice for educators, and Spanish-speaking families of English language learners (ELLs).
 To support the parents and educators of older students who struggle with reading, WETA launched Adlit.org in 2007.
 AdLit.org is a multimedia educational initiative offering research (articles, instructional strategies, school-based outreach events, professional development webcasts, and book recommendation) to develop teens' literacy skills, prevent school dropouts, and prepare students for the demands of college.
 Seeing a need to educate the public about brain injuries, in 2008 WETA, in partnership with the Defense and Veterans Brain Injury Center, launched BrainLine.org.
 The site features videos, webcasts, recent research, personal stories, and articles on preventing, treating, and living with traumatic brain injuries.

 In 1997, WETA tested its new full-power digital transmitter by broadcasting the first-ever high definition telecast of a live Major League Baseball game to the National Press Club; the digital facility was activated for full-time broadcasting in November 1998.

 With the national closure of the PBS Kids network in 2005, WETA did not become a PBS Kids Sprout partner.
 By April 2006, the station had added World programming to a subchannel prior to its January 2007 launch as a nationwide network.
 In 2007, WETA started broadcasting a children's channel branded under the name WETA Kids.
 By February 2009, WETA only aired a daily three-hour children's morning block on its primary channel, clearing the afternoon for general audience programs like Charlie Rose, travel shows, repeats of the previous night's prime time shows, movies, documentaries, and miniseries.

-WETA decided to drop Create due to the network moving to being fee-based on July 1, 2012, and perceived lack of programming flexibility.
-WETA How-To lifestyle programming replaced Create in January 2012.
+In January 2012, WETA decided to drop Create due to the network being perceived as lacking programming flexibility as well as a then-recent decision to make the network fee-based.
+It was replaced by WETA How-To lifestyle programming.
 How-To was replaced by WETA UK on July 4, 2012, after an analysis of audience and local viewers' demand for British programs.